 What happens if an acupuncture needle hits a nerve?

-If an acupuncture needle contacts a nerve, the result is usually a sharp pain, tingling, or numbness around the needle insertion site.
+If an acupuncture needle Placement contacts a nerve, the result is usually a sharp pain, tingling, or numbness around the needle insertion site.
 In more severe cases, it could cause nerve damage or long-lasting sensations like pain or weakness.
 This is a rare occurrence, but it can happen if the practitioner is inexperienced or if needles are inserted inappropriately.

 Experienced acupuncturists who follow the principles of energy healing therapy can reduce the risk of this happening by carefully choosing acupuncture points that avoid critical nerve areas.
 Always ensure that the acupuncture clinic you visit has a track record of safe practices and highly qualified staff.
 Taking precautions like discussing your medical history can further reduce risks associated with acupuncture.